Seek ye the diamond in the rough. A search engine optimization tool (SEO tool) that works, but doesn’t cost a fortune.

 About RankIQ founder Brandon Gaille

-Brandon Gaille, Founder of RankIQ has led an interesting life.
+Brandon Gaille, creator of RankIQ has led an interesting life.

 According to his own autobiography, he overcame being beaten up and bullied as a teen to building multiple million dollar companies in his early adult life.